Russell City, California

-Russell City (also known as Russell) was an unincorporated community in Alameda County, California, United States, about 10 mi south of Oakland in present-day Hayward.
+Russell City (also known as Russell) was an unincorporated community in Alameda County, California, United States, approximately 10 mi south of Oakland in present-day Hayward.
 The land is at an elevation of 16 feet (5 m).
-Russell City existed from 1853 until 1964, when the last of the residents were forced out to make way for an industrial park, with such parks dominating the area to this day.
+Russell City existed from 1853 until 1964, when the last of the residents—most of whom were African American and Latino—were forced out to make way for an industrial park, with such parks dominating the area to this day.
 While the residents fought removal, many of the buildings were destroyed in arson fires.

 History

-According to sources including the City of Hayward's website, Russell City was named in 1853 after Joel Russell, a New England teacher who came to California during the Gold Rush.
+Most sources indicate that Russell City was named in 1853 after Joel Russell, a New England (Maine) teacher who came to California during the Gold Rush.
 Some sources say the area was named after Frederick James Russell, who laid out the town in 1907.
 Russell City was an arrival point for immigrants to the San Francisco Bay Area, initially inhabited primarily by Danish immigrants.

+Joel Russell's sons inherited the property upon their father's death in 1888, and began promoting the location—now known as "Russell City"—to refugees of the San Francisco earthquake of 1906 promoting it as "The New City on San Francisco Bay."
+Russell City Road was the primary pathway to and from the town.
+By 1908, 700 lots had been sold—but only one be a former San Francisco resident.

+Population boom (1940-1950)

-By World War II, it was home to many African Americans and to many Latinos from Mexico and Puerto Rico, some braceros and other shipyard workers at Todd Shipyards and Kaiser Shipyards in Richmond.
+By World War II, African Americans and Latinos formed the majority of city residents.
+In particular, many Latino families were from Mexico and Puerto Rico, along with some braceros and other shipyard workers at Todd Shipyards and Kaiser Shipyards in Richmond.
 Ernesto Nava, son of the Mexican revolutionary leader Pancho Villa, lived in Russell City and was one of the last residents to leave.
-The town's largest growth period came during and after the war, with significant numbers of African Americans moving there from the South.
-The town had a history of blues music, and this heritage is the basis for the annual Hayward/Russell City Blues Festival.
+On the other hand, significant numbers of African Americans moved there from the South fleeing Jim Crow laws and in search of wartime jobs.
+This population boom mirrored other parts of the United States at this time and is referred to as the Second Great Migration.
+It is notable that while surrounding cities like Oakland and Hayward had housing restrictions based on race, Russell City did not.